 The open technique does sometimes lead to more noticeable scarring than the closed rhinoplasty technique.
 Recovery after rhinoplasty using the open technique can also be more unpredictable and prone to complications than closed rhinoplasty recovery.
 On the other hand, open rhinoplasty can actually be less traumatic to the nose because the technique gives the surgeon more room to work and requires less modification to other internal nasal structures.

 About Closed Rhinoplasty

 Closed rhinoplasty involves performing the surgery entirely inside the nose without interfering with the columella.
-An internal procedure prevents visible scars from showing.
+An internal procedure prevents visible scars from showing, so it is more favorable to patients seeking a more subtle transformation with less intrusive techniques.
 The closed rhinoplasty technique does require a facial surgeon with more experience and precision than its counterpart, the open rhinoplasty.

 Although the closed rhinoplasty technique does result in minimal scarring, which is inside the nose and therefore not visible, it is also limited in the scope of the revisions it can make to the nose.
 Closed rhinoplasty recovery time can be easier and more predictable than recovery following rhinoplasty performed with the open technique, but it can also be more traumatic if a surgeon is indelicate or tries to make revisions that are too significant.

 Cosmetic surgery procedures of today are so medically advanced that they bear little to no resemblance to the techniques that gave birth to the field of rhinoplasty.
 Believe it or not, the first nose job was performed over 2,500 years ago on the subcontinent of India.
 It was achieved by removing a portion of flesh from the patient’s face and using this biomaterial to form a new nose.